-Located in the Diagnostic Center at Lakeside Hospital, Alegent Creighton Health is proud to be the first in Omaha to provide 3D mammography to our patients and community.
+CHI Health is proud to be the first health system in Nebraska to provide 3D mammography.
+We now have 3D mammography available at our diagnostic centers at CHI Health Bergan Mercy, CHI Health Immanuel, CHI Health Lakeside, CHI Health Midlands, CHI Health Mercy Council Bluffs, CHI Health St. Elizabeth and CHI Health St. Francis.
 While traditional mammography continues to be the gold standard for most patients, we now have yet another layer of diagnostic testing that has been proven to find cancers (specifically early stage cancers) at a higher rate.
 For patients who are considered high risk or have a family history of breast cancer, 3D mammography is the preferred method of imaging.

 It’s recommended that 3D mammography be used in conjunction with traditional digital mammography as part of your annual screening mammogram to capture more breast images.
 3D mammography in combination with traditional digital mammography detects up to 40% more invasive cancers and decreases false positive rates by 15%.
 (January 7, 2013 issue of Radiology)

 All women can benefit from 3D Mammography, especially: